-2.10.7 Communication using the Netty framework
+2.10.9 Communication using the Netty framework

-New in 3.4: Netty is an NIO based client/server communication framework, it simplifies (over NIO being used directly) many of the complexities of network level communication for java applications.
-Additionally the Netty framework has built in support for encryption (SSL) and authentication (certificates).
+Netty is an NIO based client/server communication framework, it simplifies (over NIO being used directly) many of the complexities of network level communication for java applications.
+Additionally the Netty framework has built in support for encryption (SSL)

+and authentication (certificates).
 These are optional features and can be turned on or off individually.